roblaing/swipl-webapp-howto/README.md

 ### Web page logic

 This little exercise involves guiding users to the correct page.
-Initially the home page will redirect to /login is the user is not logged, and the loggin page needs a link to a signup page for new users who haven't yet registered.
-The home page has a link to /logout which deletes the cookie, done entirely as a static file, and then redirects to /login.
+Initially the home page will redirect to /login if the user is not logged in, and the login page needs a link to a /signup page for new users who haven't yet registered.
+The home page has a link to /logout which deletes the cookie, done entirely as a [static file](https://github.com/roblaing/swipl-webapp-howto/blob/master/unit4/logout.html), and then redirects to /login.

 For the sake of learning, I've prevented users from logging in as someone else before logging out, or registering for new accounts while logged into an existing account.
-That's probably not really necessary, but it did affirm my view that a logical programming language is a good choice for web development because making these rules was fairly straitforward.
+That's probably not really necessary, but it did affirm my view that a logical programming language is a good choice for web development because making these rules came very naturally.

 ## Unit 5